leomrtns/super_distance/README.md

-# super_sptree (species supertrees)
+# super\_distance (distance-based species supertrees)

-This software implements the most common supertree methods, with emphasis on whole gene families (i.e. gene trees that may contain paralogs).
+This software implements the most common supertree methods, with emphasis on whole gene families (i.e. gene trees that may contain paralogs) for species tree inference.
 The idea is to use a common framework for different algorithms, although not all methods are implemented (e.g.  [Bayesian supertrees](https://bitbucket.org/leomrtns/guenomu/) are absent).

 The software is fast enough such that it can be added into workflows, and given a large set of input trees (that we call *gene trees* or *gene families*) it produces a small set of output trees (*species trees*) that tries to summarise the information in the input trees.

+### note for beta testers:
+This software is still not ready for public consumption; the main limitations (specially when the program doesn't behave like describe in this readme) are marked with the symbol &#x26D4;.
+Currently it assumes newick files, and uses only the distance-based estimation.

 ## Installation
 ### From source